dstadelman/weekly-trading-homework/README.md

 Are you a better fighter because you've watched UFC?
 Know a lot about driving cars because you've seen a F1 races?
 A better gymnast because you watched the Olympics?

-Newsletters are the same.
-You're reading someone else's work.
-You don't actually have a handle on what you are reading in totality.
+You might pick up some small technique or thing to try while watching - but only if you are actively engaged in these activities.

 Ya gotta do the work yourself as it's really the only way to synthesize the data into your brain - otherwise, you're just a spectator.